GrammaticalFramework/gf-contrib/AMR/AMR-to-text/README.md

 1. The current implementation produces GF API constructor application trees instead of the actual ASTs.
 This is suboptimal as it requires to generate and compile a grammar for each new AMR (or a batch of AMRs), but it seems a simpler solution in the short term, and this is also a workaround for handling the open list of named entities / proper names which, thus, can be linearized by directly applying the `mkPN` constructor.
 This works at least for English.
 1. Add much more transformation rules (and test cases)!
-1. Can we reuse the AMR-to-Penn rules by Butler (2016)?
+  * Can we reuse the AMR-to-Penn rules by Butler (2016)?
+  * To what extent the conversion of `:ARG[2..N]` relations depends on the particular PropBank frame?
 1. At the end, prune all edges and nodes in the given AMR, so that at least a partial AMR is linearized.

 ### Future tasks